 A. Toxicological Profile

-No evidence of neurotoxicity was observed in the acute or subchronic neurotoxicity screening battery.
-No systemic or dermal toxicity was observed following dermal exposure for 28 days, up to the limit dose.
-No immunotoxicity was observed up to the highest dose tested in the mouse immunotoxicity study.
+No evidence of neurotoxicity was observed in the database, including rat acute or subchronic neurotoxicity studies.
+No systemic or dermal toxicity was observed in the rat following dermal exposure for 28 days up to the limit dose.

-There was no evidence of tumors in the carcinogenicity study in mice or in the chronic/carcinogenicity study in rats and there was no evidence that mandipropamid was mutagenic or clastogenic.
+There was no evidence of a treatment-related increase in tumor incidence in the mouse carcinogenicity study or the rat chronic/carcinogenicity study.
+There was no evidence of genotoxicity in bacterial reverse gene mutation, mammalian in vitro forward gene mutation, mammalian in vivo clastogenicity, or unscheduled DNA synthesis assays.
 Therefore, mandipropamid is classified as “not likely to be carcinogenic to humans.”

-Specific information on the studies received and the nature of the adverse effects caused by mandipropamid as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document, “Mandipropamid: Human Health Risk Assessment For New Uses On Basil, Ginseng and Snap Beans, as Well as Crop Group Expansions for Fruiting Vegetable; Small Fruit, Vine Climbing, Except Fuzzy Kiwifruit; and Bulb Onion and Green Onion Subgroups.” at pages 33-38 in docket ID number EPA-HQ-OPP-2012-0980.
+Specific information on the studies received and the nature of the adverse effects caused by mandipropamid as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Mandipropamid.
+Aggregate Human Health Risk Assessment Supporting Section 3 Registration of Proposed New Uses on Citrus Fruits Group 10-10 and Succulent Beans, Along with Various Crop Group and Subgroup Conversions” on pages 35-39 in docket ID number EPA-HQ-OPP-2017-0671.

 B. Toxicological Points of Departure/Levels of Concern